5 Ways to Reduce Mental Health Stigma

 5. Be a role model.

-Stigma is often fueled by lack of awareness and inaccurate information.
+Stigma is often fueled by a lack of awareness and inaccurate information.
 Model these stigma-reducing strategies through your own comments and behavior and politely teach them to your friends, family, co-workers and others in your sphere of influence.
 Spread the word that treatment works and recovery is possible.
 Most importantly, prioritize your own mental health and reach out for support when needed.
 Check out our toolkit for a list of resources you can share with your team.

 If your employees are struggling with their mental health or your organization is looking for ways to incorporate wellness into the workplace, please fill out the form below to connect with our experts.